Can the Police Take and Search My Phone Without a Warrant?

 What laws protect me from an illegal search?

 The Fourth Amendment protects you from unreasonable searches.
-Much like the police need a reasonable cause to search your vehicle after pulling you over, they need the same reasonable cause to search through your phone.
+Much like the police need probable cause to search your vehicle after pulling you over, they also need probable cause to search through your phone.

 The Fifth Amendment also gives you the right to avoid incriminating testimony.
 This means that you’re allowed to remain silent—you do not have to help the officer with their search through your phone.